alinex/node-monitor/README.md

 - the interactive console - done
 - possibility to run onetime analyzation - done
 - database storage support - done
-- daemon mode running controller on schedule
+- daemon mode running controller on schedule - done
+- modular base design

 The next version coming early in 2016 will have: